SamuelAkohoue/generic-in-model-search/README.md

 ```

-You can excluse some models by doing :
+You can exclude some models by doing :

 ```php